Brookfield Renewable Partners (NYSE:BEP) Upgraded to Hold by Zacks Investment Research

-Zacks Investment Research upgraded shares of Brookfield Renewable Partners (NYSE:BEP) (TSE:BEP) from a sell rating to a hold rating in a report published on Wednesday, Zacks.com reports.
+Zacks Investment Research upgraded shares of Brookfield Renewable Partners (NYSE:BEP) (TSE:BEP) from a sell rating to a hold rating in a report issued on Wednesday, Zacks.com reports.

 According to Zacks, “Brookfield Renewable Energy Partners L.P. owns and operates renewable power platform.
 The company’s power generating portfolio comprised of hydroelectric generating, wind facilities and natural gas-fired plants.
 It operates in the United States, Canada and Brazil.
 The company sells its generation output to public power authorities, load-serving utilities and industrial users.
 Brookfield Renewable Energy Partners L.P., is based in Hamilton, Bermuda. “

-Several other brokerages have also issued reports on BEP.
-CSFB set a $45.00 target price on Brookfield Renewable Partners and gave the stock an outperform rating in a research report on Wednesday, September 22nd.
-Mizuho raised their target price on Brookfield Renewable Partners from $44.00 to $49.00 and gave the stock a neutral rating in a research report on Wednesday, August 25th.
+BEP has been the subject of several other reports.
+Credit Suisse Group reaffirmed an outperform rating and set a $45.00 price objective on shares of Brookfield Renewable Partners in a research note on Wednesday, September 22nd.
+JPMorgan Chase & Co. upped their price objective on shares of Brookfield Renewable Partners from $43.00 to $46.00 and gave the company a neutral rating in a research note on Wednesday, July 21st.
+TheStreet raised shares of Brookfield Renewable Partners from a d+ rating to a c rating in a research note on Tuesday, August 17th.
+Mizuho upped their price objective on shares of Brookfield Renewable Partners from $44.00 to $49.00 and gave the company a neutral rating in a research note on Wednesday, August 25th.
 They noted that the move was a valuation call.
-TheStreet raised Brookfield Renewable Partners from a d+ rating to a c rating in a research report on Tuesday, August 17th.
-Barclays raised their target price on Brookfield Renewable Partners from $44.00 to $47.00 and gave the stock an overweight rating in a research report on Friday, August 6th.
-Finally, Tudor Pickering & Holt set a $44.00 target price on Brookfield Renewable Partners and gave the stock a buy rating in a research report on Wednesday, September 22nd.
-Nine research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company has a consensus rating of Hold and an average price target of $43.04.
+Finally, Tudor Pickering & Holt set a $44.00 price target on shares of Brookfield Renewable Partners and gave the company a buy rating in a research report on Wednesday, September 22nd.
+Nine investment analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
+According to data from MarketBeat, the stock currently has a consensus rating of Hold and a consensus price target of $43.04.

-Brookfield Renewable Partners (NYSE:BEP) (TSE:BEP) last announced its quarterly earnings results on Thursday, August 5th.
-The utilities provider reported ($0.13) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.03) by ($0.10).
-The firm had revenue of $1.02 billion during the quarter, compared to the consensus estimate of $928.42 million.
-Brookfield Renewable Partners had a negative net margin of 9.25% and a negative return on equity of 1.80%.
-The firm’s revenue was up 8.2% on a year-over-year basis.
-During the same quarter in the previous year, the company posted $0.43 earnings per share.
-As a group, equities analysts forecast that Brookfield Renewable Partners will post -0.36 EPS for the current year.
+Brookfield Renewable Partners (NYSE:BEP) (TSE:BEP) last posted its quarterly earnings results on Thursday, August 5th.
+The utilities provider reported ($0.13) earnings per share for the quarter, missing the consensus estimate of ($0.03) by ($0.10).
+The business had revenue of $1.02 billion during the quarter, compared to the consensus estimate of $928.42 million.
+Brookfield Renewable Partners had a negative return on equity of 1.80% and a negative net margin of 9.25%.
+The business’s revenue for the quarter was up 8.2% on a year-over-year basis.
+During the same period in the prior year, the firm earned $0.43 earnings per share.
+As a group, equities analysts expect that Brookfield Renewable Partners will post -0.36 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which was paid on Wednesday, September 29th.
-Stockholders of record on Tuesday, August 31st were paid a $0.3038 dividend.
-The ex-dividend date was Monday, August 30th.
-This represents a $1.22 annualized dividend and a dividend yield of 3.35%.
-Brookfield Renewable Partners’s dividend payout ratio is presently -200.00%.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, September 29th.
+Stockholders of record on Tuesday, August 31st were issued a dividend of $0.3038 per share.
+This represents a $1.22 dividend on an annualized basis and a dividend yield of 3.35%.
+The ex-dividend date of this dividend was Monday, August 30th.
+Brookfield Renewable Partners’s payout ratio is -200.00%.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-Rempart Asset Management Inc. grew its stake in shares of Brookfield Renewable Partners by 1.4% in the 3rd quarter.
-Rempart Asset Management Inc. now owns 391,386 shares of the utilities provider’s stock valued at $14,457,000 after buying an additional 5,305 shares during the period.
-Marshall Wace LLP acquired a new stake in shares of Brookfield Renewable Partners in the 2nd quarter valued at about $621,000.
-Marshall Wace North America L.P. acquired a new stake in shares of Brookfield Renewable Partners in the 2nd quarter valued at about $1,117,000.
-Morgan Stanley grew its stake in shares of Brookfield Renewable Partners by 44.1% in the 2nd quarter.
-Morgan Stanley now owns 583,684 shares of the utilities provider’s stock valued at $22,513,000 after buying an additional 178,751 shares during the period.
-Finally, Lake Street Advisors Group LLC grew its stake in shares of Brookfield Renewable Partners by 1.9% in the 2nd quarter.
-Lake Street Advisors Group LLC now owns 1,092,160 shares of the utilities provider’s stock valued at $42,299,000 after buying an additional 20,326 shares during the period.
-Institutional investors own 54.81% of the company’s stock.
+Several large investors have recently bought and sold shares of BEP.
+JTC Employer Solutions Trusteee Ltd purchased a new stake in shares of Brookfield Renewable Partners during the second quarter valued at approximately $26,000.
+Advisory Services Network LLC purchased a new stake in shares of Brookfield Renewable Partners during the second quarter valued at approximately $44,000.
+Allianz Asset Management GmbH lifted its position in Brookfield Renewable Partners by 99.4% during the second quarter.
+Allianz Asset Management GmbH now owns 139,280 shares of the utilities provider’s stock valued at $54,000 after purchasing an additional 69,425 shares during the period.
+Exchange Traded Concepts LLC lifted its position in Brookfield Renewable Partners by 19.9% during the second quarter.
+Exchange Traded Concepts LLC now owns 2,071 shares of the utilities provider’s stock valued at $80,000 after purchasing an additional 344 shares during the period.
+Finally, Catalyst Capital Advisors LLC bought a new position in Brookfield Renewable Partners during the second quarter valued at approximately $96,000.
+Hedge funds and other institutional investors own 54.81% of the company’s stock.

 About Brookfield Renewable Partners